waywho/fonix_chat_challenge/README.md

 This app requires `Redis` server installation to deliver chat messages, ensure to start `redis-server` for production deployment.

 ActionMailer smtp configuration is required in `config/environments/production.rb` for the production enviornment in order for both User account confirmation and weekly email notification.
-An example is commented out for ease of configuration.
+An example is added but commented out for ease of configuration.

 ## Chatroom Channels
 The app is create to enable future scaling to multiple chatrooms in the future.